 The rest of the gang is a bit rag-tag and sometimes amusing.
 There's some fun made of gender roles.
 The romantic aspects left me cold: notionally he's still in love with a dead girl (who we see in flashbacks but whose character is not developed) which explains his dour mien but not his willingness to jump into bed with an uptight "broomstick" (Carol Duarte).
 Isabella Rossellini does a great job as a matriarch in a decaying mansion.
 She's fantastic in the scene where we meet her daughters but things are too cliched after the wild inventiveness of the tomb robbing.

 Overall things were a bit too loose, too vague.
 I enjoyed the diversity of languages, including sign language which struck me as almost universal.
 There are quite a few pile ons / overlapping dialogues (the Englishman's gang and the daughters) which was effective ala Robert Altman.
 The magic realism has a dash of Guillermo del Toro without the violence and graphic imagery.
-It is slightly artificial like a Hal Hartley but less so.
+The aesthetic is lightly artificial like a Hal Hartley but less so.